Reducing risk of COVID-19 transmission

 When you arrive at the practice

-- You will be asked to confirm your Covid-19 status
+- You will be asked to confirm your Covid-19 status.

-Clinical and common areas including door handles and surfaces are regularly disinfected between patients.
+Clinical and common areas, including door handles and surfaces, are regularly disinfected between patients.

-We will ask you to sign any treatment or consent forms as usual and to book your next appointment.
+We will ask you to sign any treatment or consent forms as usual, and to book your next appointment.
 It may be necessary to call you to book certain appointments.

 As a dental practice, we work in an environment where the prevention of the spread of infections is woven into everything we do.
-We have always maintained an exceptionally high standard of clinical hygiene, but our procedures are now upgraded to an even higher level following all government advice and guidance.
-We use a surface disinfectant that is proven to be effective against the Coronavirus and is environmentally safe.
+We have always maintained an exceptionally high standard of clinical hygiene, but our procedures are now upgraded to an even higher level following Government advice and guidance.
+We use a surface disinfectant that is proven to be effective against the Coronavirus and that is environmentally safe.

-If you have any questions regarding this policy or about your dental care at Woodford House Dental Practice, please do not hesitate to contact us on email@example.com.
+This policy will be constantly reviewed and updated as appropriate.vIf you have any questions about this policy or about your dental care at Woodford House Dental Practice, please contact us on email@example.com.
 We look forward to welcoming you at Woodford House – as always.